Our definition of Market Mapping

 If you continuously build and maintain a market map, you always have the insight you consider relevant regarding your strategic direction.
 You don’t have to rely on gut feeling anymore.
 Instead, you can base future decisions on profound information!

 That way, Market Mapping contributes to a thriving business.

 With insight and a deep understanding of your markets, you position yourself as a subject matter expert and a go-to source of reliable information.

 Whether you run your own show or work for a boss, your peers will notice that you know what you’re talking about.
-Customers and clients, bosses and colleagues love to work with people they can rely on.
+Customers, clients, bosses, and colleagues love to work with people they can rely on.

 With Market Mapping, you can be the one people ask rather than the one appearing clueless.

-As you can see, having a market map as a reliable source of information can turn into a key competitive advantage for both your business and you personally.
+As you can see, having a market map as a reliable information source can become a key competitive advantage for both your business and you personally.